Expertium/expertium.github.io/JReadability.md

 ## Implementation

-From now on, https://github.com/joshdavham/jreadability is using my JReadability-12 to output a readability score between 1 and 4.
-It has been implemented in the JReadability add-on for Anki.
+https://github.com/___ is using my JReadability-12 to output a readability score between 1 and 4.
+It has been implemented in the [JReadability add-on]() for Anki.
 Huge thanks to [Josh](https://github.com/joshdavham) for helping me obtain the dataset and to ___ for making the add-on!

 ___